 To limit the GCM bias propagation into the IBI-CCS_corr projections, a simple seasonal mean bias correction (Xu et al., 2019; Adloff et al., 2015, 2018; Macias et al., 2018) is applied to the GCM outputs before using them to initialize and force the RCM.
 Bias adjustments allow a more realistic ocean mean state representation and conserve the GCM variability in the regional simulations.
-This method relies on a stationarity hypothesis, i.e. biases do not depend on the mean state and are thus assumed to be the same in historical and scenario simulations (Krinner and Flanner, 2018).
+This method relies on a stationarity hypothesis; i.e., biases do not depend on the mean state and are thus assumed to be the same in historical and scenario simulations (Krinner and Flanner, 2018).

 The bias corrections applied to the IBI-CCS_corr forcings are based on the oceanic reanalysis GLORYS2V4, considered here as the reference dataset.
-The GLORYS2V4 reanalysis distributed by CMEMS has been largely validated in Garric et al., 2017.
-To apply these bias corrections, monthly mean differences between the GCM and GLORYS2V4 are computed over the 1993-2014 period.
+The GLORYS2V4 reanalysis distributed by CMEMS has been largely validated in Garric and Parent (2017).
+To apply these bias corrections, monthly mean differences between the GCM and GLO-RYS2V4 are computed over the 1993-2014 period.
 Then, the mean seasonal cycle of biases is subtracted from the GCM outputs at each time step and each grid point for the past, present and future periods.
-This method is applied to the ocean 3D temperature, 3D salinity and 2D SSH used at the OBCs and as initial conditions (Table 1).
+This method is applied to the ocean 3-D temperature, 3-D salinity and 2-D SSH used at the OBCs and as initial conditions (Table 1).
 The velocity field quickly adjusts to these corrections.
-The amplitude of the temperature and salinity bias corrections for the western boundary of the domain is provided in the Supplementary Materials (Fig. S4).
-For the GCM atmospheric outputs, the surface (2 m) air temperature and specific humidity, as well as short and long wave radiation, are seasonally bias-corrected using the ERAinterim reanalysis (Berrisford et al., 2009) as a reference dataset using methodology similar to the one described for the OBCs.
-The ERAinterim reanalysis was chosen to maintain consistency with the corrections applied on the ocean, as ERAinterim was used to force the GLORYS2V4 reanalysis employed to bias-correct the ocean GCM outputs.
+The amplitude of the temperature and salinity bias corrections for the western boundary of the domain is provided in the Supplement (Fig. S4).
+For the GCM atmospheric outputs, the surface (2 m) air temperature and specific humidity, as well as short and long wave radiation, are seasonally bias corrected using the ERA-Interim reanalysis (Berrisford et al., 2009) as a reference dataset using methodology similar to the one described for the OBCs.
+The ERA-Interim reanalysis was chosen to maintain consistency with the corrections applied on the ocean, as ERA-Interim was used to force the GLO-RYS2V4 reanalysis employed to bias correct the ocean GCM outputs.